laeljh/SimpleYouTubeDownloader/README.md

 This is an early version, with basic GUI written in streamline, with little modification it can be used to create a local-running software.
 Just needs a different GUI.

+# Bugs
+it doesn't work with short links youtu.be with very long playlists it can get stuck (might be some protection from YT)